franck-gaspoz/franck-gaspoz/README.md

 ### ⚡YouTube Popup : Chromium browsers extension

-This template repository provides source code and assets for the browser extension **YouTube Popup**.
+This repository provides source code and assets for the browser extension **YouTube Popup**.
+The extension button once clicked and if you are currently over a **youtube/watch** browser tab, opens the video in a new **popup window**.
+If no video is found a message is displayed to the user.

 It is compatible with browsers based on **Chromium**: Microsoft Edge, Chrome, Opera, Brave

 Read the project [readme](https://github.com/franck-gaspoz/youtube-popup/blob/main/README.md)